shalinc/Cloud-Benchmarking/README.md

 2. Here we will require 2 instances to be opened
 3. one of the isntance will be acting as SERVER and another will be acting as CLIENT
 4. Before execution, the files for Client and Server needs to modified with the IPAddress
-5. For the file "ClientBM.java", change the LINE NO: 18, to the IPAddress of the Server For the file "ClientUDP.java", change the LINE NO: 42, to the IPAddress of the Server
+5. For the file "ClientBM.java", change the LINE NO: 18, to the IPAddress of the Server<br/>
+   For the file "ClientUDP.java", change the LINE NO: 42, to the IPAddress of the Server
 6. Copy the entire "Network" folder on both the terminals
 7. execute command javac *.java on both the terminals
-8. On Server side execute the script as: sh Serverscript.sh
+8. On Server side execute the script as:<br/>
+	sh Serverscript.sh
-9. On Client side execute the script as: sh Clientscript.sh
+9. On Client side execute the script as:<br/>
+	sh Clientscript.sh
 10. The desired output for TCP & UDP will be displayed on the Client Side terminal